josephrclick/synapse/README.md

  *Your brain is full.
 Let's fix that.*
 </div>

-## What is this Glorious Contraption?

-Is your browser buried under 1,000 tabs of "I'll read this later"?
+## Ever forget something?

 Is your notes app a digital graveyard of forgotten brilliance?

+Is your browser buried under 400 tabs of "Revisit this later" or do you bury those deeper into bookmark oblivion?

 Do you have more markdown files than memories?

-Good.
-You're in the right place.
+You're in the right place, and you're not alone.

 **Synapse** is a local-first, AI-powered knowledge management system that *actually* remembers stuff for you.
-Feed it articles, meeting notes, code snippets, and your half-baked shower thoughts.
-Then, ask it questions in plain English.
-It doesn't just search—it understands, synthesizes, and gives you intelligent answers, complete with citations from... well, from *you*.
+Feed it articles, meeting notes, emails, voice notes, half-baked shower thoughts.
+Then, ask it questions.
+It doesn't just search - it understands, synthesizes, makes connections, and gives you intelligent answers, complete with citations from... well, from *you*.

 It's the ultimate "I told you so" machine, and you're telling yourself.

 ## The "Magic" (It's Not Magic, It's RAG)

 1.  **You Feed the Beast:** Drop in any text document.
+Soon to support other file types, voice transcripts, etc.
 2.  **It Chews on It:** Synapse uses advanced models to chunk and create vector embeddings (think of them as "idea-fingerprints").
-3.  **You Ask a Question:** "What were the security concerns from that one frontend report?"
+3.  **You Ask a Question:** "What was I supposed to prep for my meeting with Bob next week?" or "Summarize everything we know about Bob I may need for our meeting.
+Do a deep dive and report any insights to help me crush this thing, please?"
-4.  **It Thinks:** It finds the most relevant "idea-fingerprints," reads the original text, and uses a powerful local LLM to generate a human-like answer.
+4.  **It Thinks:** It finds the most relevant idea-fingerprints across all the disparate stuff you've ever fed in over time, uses a local LLM of your choice to do it's AI thing, and possibly generates amazing connections and insights you would have never surfaced yourself.
-5.  **You Look Like a Genius:** You get a perfect summary, complete with links to the exact sources you fed it.
+5.  **You Look Like a Genius:** You get the output valuable to you, grounded in your data, complete with links to the exact sources you fed it.
+Imagine the possibilities.

-All of this happens **on your machine**.
-No cloud provider is reading your plans for world domination.
+All of this happens **on your machine** if you wish.
+No cloud provider reading your plans for world domination.

-## The Bragging Rights (The Stack)
+## The Stack - for now

 This isn't your weekend Flask project.
 This is a fully containerized, asynchronous, multi-database system built with a modern, ridiculously fast stack because waiting is for Luddites.

-  * **🧠 Brains:** `Ollama` running your favorite local LLMs (currently `gemma3n:e4b`).
+  * **🧠 Brains:** `Ollama` running your favorite local LLMs.
 Because who needs the cloud when you have a perfectly good space heater...
 I mean, GPU.
   * **🚀 Engine:** `FastAPI` + `Haystack 2.0` doing the heavy lifting.
 Asynchronous, performant, and probably over-engineered for a personal project.
 We love it.
   * **🎭 Face:** `Next.js 15` with dark mode that's easier on the eyes than your IDE's "Dracula" theme.
   * **🗄️ Memory:** `SQLite` for the facts, `ChromaDB` for the vibes (and vectors).
   * **🔒 Security:** XSS protection with DOMPurify because we don't trust AI responses (or you).
+  * **📦 Containers:** Everything runs in Docker now - Ollama, ChromaDB, and the backend API.
+One command to rule them all.

 Forged in the fires of late-night coding sessions and way too many build reports, this thing is hardened and ready.